-- During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - f.
-If an asset or ownership tag is set, select the Security menu and scroll down to the Utilities menu.
-Select System IDs, and then select Asset Tracking Number.
-Clear the tag, and then make the selection to return to the prior menu.
+- c.
+During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - Select the Security menu, select Restore Security Settings to Factory Defaults, and then select Yes to restore security level defaults.